DhavalMaurya/mini-job-portal/README.md

 A full-stack job portal application built with the **MERN stack** (MongoDB, Express, React, Node.js).
 This app allows users to browse job listings and employers to post jobs, featuring a responsive UI and a RESTful API.

 ## 🚀 Features

-- Job listing and detailed job views
+- Add new job listings
+- Filter jobs by location, job type, and technology
-- Add and manage job postings
+- View detailed job information
-- Responsive and clean UI
+- Responsive and clean user interface
-- RESTful API with MongoDB database integration
+- RESTful API with MongoDB integration
 ---

 ## 🛠 Project Setup